codefriar/ApexKit/README.md

 # Apex Kit

+> This readme covers things at a very high level.
+You can find more information about individual pieces, including design philosophy and code documentation in the wiki.

 ## What is Apex Kit?

 I'm a woodworker by hobby.
 One of the unique things about woodworking, is we often spend a lot of time making Jigs.
 Jigs are ... job helpers, designed to make a tricky cut repeatable and safe.
 Making a tapered table leg?
 There's a jig for that.
 Need to drill the same hole in the same spot in 12 pieces of wood?
 There's a jig for that.